iamstarkov/generator-eslint-init/README.md

 [![Build Status][travis-image]][travis-url]
 [![Dependency Status][depstat-image]][depstat-url]

-> Yeoman generator to get eslint up and running in your project with your favorite preset
+> Yeoman generator to get eslint up and running in your project with your favorite preset (and with plugins if you want)

 ## Install